aarishasifkhan/aarish47/README.md

 ---

 ## ✨ Fun Fact:
-I started coding before I turned 13, and now I turn coffee ☕ into full-stack apps 💻 like magic.
+I started coding when I turned 10, and now I turn coffee ☕ into full-stack apps 💻 like magic.

 ---